My Study Bible

 Hebrew pronunciation: [ʾăḏōnāy], lit. transl.
 My Lords, Pluralis majestatis taken as singular) is the possessive form of adon (“Lord”), along with the first-person singular pronoun enclitic.
 As with Elohim, Adonai’s grammatical form is usually explained as a plural of majesty.For more info click here

-, I beg You, let Your ear
+, Please, let Your ear

 now be open to the prayer of your servant, and to the prayer of Your servants, who desire to fear Your name: and please prosper, Your servant today, and grant him mercy in the sight of this man.
 For I was the king’s cupbearer.